-- OWhen stopping near traffic at night, you can leave the tail and license plate light on for greater visibility by turning the ignition key to the P(Park) position. - ODo not leave the ignition switch at P position too long, or the battery will discharge.
+- OWhen stopping near traffic at night, you can leave the taillight, license plate light and city light (except Australian model) on for greater visibility by turning the ignition switch to the P(Park) position. - ODo not leave the switch at P position too long, or the battery will discharge.